sailstech/multiple-apps-parse-server/README.md

 # Multiple Apps Parse Server

 ## Changelog
+ * collectionPrefix for mongodb can be optional (2017/10/31).
+ * be able to enable/disable single parse server app(2017/10/31).
  * add app and customer field, so that customer can handle multiple apps(2017/10/30).

 ## Objective